alirezaghey/fullstackopen-2019.github.io/src/content/3/en/part3a.md

 The request is responded to with the status code 200, with the <i>Content-Type</i> header set to <i>text/plain</i>, and the content of the site to be returned set to <i>Hello World</i>.

-The last rows bind the http server assigned to the _app_ variable, to listen to HTTP requests sent to the port 3001:
+The last lines bind the http server assigned to the _app_ variable, to listen to HTTP requests sent to the port 3001:

 ```js
 const PORT = 3001